EDRN/CancerDataExpo/src/edrn.rdf/edrn/rdf/README.rst

 Generating RDF for Committees
 -----------------------------

-Committees require input from multiple SOAP API calls into the DMCC's ungainly web service.
+Committees require input from multiple SOAP API calls into the DMCC's web service.
 They may be created anywhere::

     >>> browser.open(portalURL)